emoriarty/blog/src/pages/beyond-merge/index.md

 ```

 If we check the log again, will see no new commit.
 A squashing merge does not
 complete the operation at all.
-The index state is modified with the changes from
+The stage index is modified with the changes from
 *B* branch but the pending commit is left for the user.
 At this point let’s
 also merge by squashing the *A* branch and commiting the changes.